-- Selection of the best quality level available for the part, - Definition of a test program (up-screening + LAT + DPA...) to reach the overall quality level required / for the project; in compliance with ESA SCC.
+- Definition of a test program (up-screening + LAT + DPA...) to reach the overall quality level required / for the project; in compliance with ESA SCC.
 ATC will request RAL and specialist advises and technical validation of the test program. - Contact is made with the supplier to define the implementation of the tests (who, where and when), with the best cost/efficiency criteria.

-A Part Approval Documents (PAD) shall be prepared and submitted for parts which are not preferred components A simplified PAD format is defined in Appendix 13
+Part Approval Documents (PADs) are required for all self procured parts ie not purchased via the CPPA (Tecnologica).
+A simplified PAD format is defined in Appendix 13 The PAD shall include:

-The PAD shall include:
+The PAD shall include.